-Losing a key employee from a company, big or small, can have positive and negative effects on a company’s future.
+Losing a valued employee from a company, big or small, can have positive and negative effects on a company’s future.
 The loss of an employee may be due to a variety of factors.
 It may be due to a family

 With retention becoming more and more difficult in the tech space, it is no longer ideal to rely solely on filling open tech positions with what you consider to be the “perfect” hire.
 With the right on boarding and continuous mentorship program, even an initially less than perfect hire might be a solid long-term addition to your team.